 Live your dreams as a leader worthy of a place in the annals of history

-Sid Meier’s Civilization is possibly the most appropriate video game series to make into a board game, with the long-running computer strategy series started in 1991 originally inspired by the Civilization board game released way back in 1980.
+Sid Meier’s Civilization is possibly the most appropriate video game series to make into a board game - the long-running strategy series started in 1991 , and was originally inspired by the Civilization board game released in 1980.
 Things have come full-circle since, with Sid Meier’s Civilization being adapted into video game board games multiple times over the decades.

-The latest attempt to bring Sid Meier’s Civilization (back) to the tabletop is Sid Meier’s Civilization: A New Dawn, loosely based on the newest entry in the video game series: Civilization VI.
+The latest iteration of Meier’s classic game on the tabletop is Sid Meier’s Civilization: A New Dawn, loosely based on the newest entry in the video game series: Civilization VI.

 A follow-up to 2010’s Sid Meier’s Civilization: The Board Game, A New Dawn makes considerable improvements to the tabletop franchise by streamlining the gameplay from past entries into a far quicker and easier to learn experience that still feels suitably strategic.